microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/awsauthorizationsystem-list-policies.md

 #### Request

-The following request lists all policies in an AWS authorization system where the name contains `Buckets`.
+The following request lists all policies in an AWS authorization system where the policy name contains the word `Buckets`.

 <!-- {
   "blockType": "request",